 Remcon is a 3-wire low voltage system whereas Touchplate is 2-wire system.
-With some wiring adjustments, Touch Plate switches can be adapted for use with Remcon parts, however they are two completely independent systems, and the switches function differently.
+With some simply wiring adjustments, Touch Plate switches can be adapted for use with Remcon parts, however they are two completely independent systems, and the switches function differently.
 In a Touchplate system, a single button is used for both on and off functions.
 Push a button once to turn lights on, push it again to turn them off.
 (Hence why you can buy 1-button Touch Plate switches: they are designed for use in original Touch Plate systems.)

 In contrast, Remcon switches are rockers so each end of a switch has a separate function - rock up for on, rock down for off.
 So when wiring a Touch-Plate switch for a Remcon setup, the "up/on"end of a Remcon switch must be connected to one Touch Plate switch, and the "down/off" end to another.
 That is why you must double the number of switches if using Touch-plate with Remcon.
 While Remcon switches are no longer available, Touch Plate Lighting Controls is a solid company with excellent American-made products; they are still going strong.
 They've had their switches tested to confirm safety and compatibility with Remcon lighting parts so you can confidently buy Touchplate replacement switches for your Remcon system.
 (Note: relays work differently in each system so you'll still need to keep all your Remcon relays on a separate circuit from any Touch Plate powered relay packs.)